Anatomy of a `.swirls` file

 Notice what is not in this file.
 There is no secret block declaring GITHUB_TOKEN.
 There is no process.env.GITHUB_TOKEN waiting in production.
 There is no leaked-token rotation playbook.
 Swirls handles the OAuth dance with GitHub on the file's behalf; the file just names the connection.

-This matters more in agent systems than it does in traditional services.
+This matters more in agentic systems than it does in traditional services.
 When an LLM is choosing which tool to call, a long-lived API token in the process is a liability that outlives the request that exposed it.
 An OIDC-federated credential is minted per call, scoped to the call, and short-lived by construction.
 The .swirls file gets the security property without paying the usual cost of OAuth client setup, because the runtime owns that part.

 The auth type here is cloud (the spec's managed-connection form).
 The other valid types are oauth (raw OAuth where the file holds the client credentials), api_key, basic, and bearer.
 Use cloud whenever the provider is one Swirls can federate to.
 Use the others only when you must.